Simulation based inference of the ionization history from the 2D 21 cm power spectrum: Conclusions

 \section{Conclusions}

-In this work we have contrasted two simulation based inference methods for inference from the 21 cm signal.
-We inferred astrophysical parameters of our model, 21cmFAST, and the ionization history between redshift z $\sim$ 5 and z $\sim$ 12.
+In this work, we have contrasted two training sets for simulation based inference from the 21 cm signal.
+We inferred the astrophysical parameters of our model, 21cmFAST, and the ionization history between redshift z $\sim$ 5 and z $\sim$ 12.
 We compared training our neural density estimator on noisy 21cmFAST simulations, and noisy samples generated from an emulator of the 2DPS.
 We developed an accurate emulator of the 2DPS in eight redshift bins.
 Due to the effect of sample variance, we mask the three corner $k$- mode pixels most affected by the SV.
 The model's prediction error is then at or under 10\% of the spread of the noise and sample variance.

 We train our SBI method to recover the virial temperature, $T_{\mathrm{vir}}$, the ionizing efficiency, $\zeta$, and the mean free path of ionizing photons, $R_{\mathrm{mfp}}$.
 We demonstrate that both methods are able to accurately recover the virial temperature and the ionizing efficiency, with a degeneracy in these two parameters.
 The inference method recovers $R_{\mathrm{mfp}}$ with wider constraints.
 The pipeline shows a preference towards training on simulations, as demonstrated in simulation based calibration tests in Section \ref{SBC}.
 We attribute this to the emulator being unable to correctly capture the effects of sample variance.
-We, therefore, conclude that this work suggests that for the 2DPS, inference may be more robust when performed on simulations rather than an emulator of the 2DPS.
+We, therefore, conclude that this work suggests that for the 2DPS, inference may be more robust when performed on simulations rather than emulator of the 2DPS.
+It is likely this performance is dependent on the choice of 21 cm simulation code, and our pipeline is likely to only lead to accurate constraints when performing inference on a mock observation generated with 21cmFAST.

 We also trained an emulator from these astrophysical parameters to the ionization history.
 We can then sample from our learnt posteriors.
 We then evaluate our ionization history emulator at these points in parameter space to obtain samples from the posterior distribution of the ionization history at 41 redshifts.
 Both pipelines are able to recover the ionization history with extremely high accuracy, and neither method is strongly preferred.
 Since the 2DPS emulator is able to recover the ionization history with comparable accuracy, we conclude that it provides the benefit of more flexible inference for future inference.